oneloveipfs/ipfsVideoUploader/README.md

 5. Run `npm run sc2link` to generate SteemConnect login link (if SteemConnect is used).

-6. Replace the login link with the one you obtained from step 3 [here](https://github.com/techcoderx/ipfsVideoUploader/blob/master/client/compile_javascripts/login.js#L82) (if SteemConnect is used).
+6. Replace the login link with the one you obtained from step 5 in [config.json](https://github.com/techcoderx/ipfsVideoUploader/blob/master/config.json#L16) (if SteemConnect is used).

 7. Compile client side JavaScripts. `npm run build`